Cat-and-Ben/Horizontal-Mailchimp-Signup-Form/README.md

 - Replace the mailing list URL that is currently in place, with your own.
 Although I’d love all of your subscribers, I don’t know if they’ll love me and we don’t want to confuse them.
 - If you absolutely dig this, use it, or think others will benefit from it, please give this a share.

-**Friends who Code:** If you have a more efficient and cleaner solution to the code, be sure to create a Pull Request and we’ll make any changes necessary.
+**Friends who Code:** If you have a more efficient and cleaner solution to the code, be sure to make a pull request and we’ll merge them.